 You have heard about the risk factors for melanoma.
-This can usually be cured when found early.
+This form of skin cancer is in a tumor form and can usually be cured when found early.
 It can be fatal when ignored.
-As with all risks, to manage the risk factors can help protect you.
+As with all risks, managing the risk factors can help protect you.
 Will you wear sun blocking clothing?
 Use full-spectrum sunscreen of 30 or higher?

 The ease of use for sun blocking clothing makes taking better care of your skin in the sun easier.
 You don’t have to keep reapplying to keep the garments protecting your skin from the sun.
 All you have to do is wear them.